Projects#

 This project structure has the following properties:

-• Development tools and dependences are managed by Bazel.
-There are multiple mechanisms for this, including WORKSPACE and bzlmod.
+• Development tools and dependencies are managed by Bazel. bzlmod uses a few forms of version resolution to ensure all tooling and external resources are available when they’re needed.
 Regardless of the mechanism used, Bazel manages the tools and dependencies, and their location on disk.

 • The Bazel environment is created and updated by running a Bazel build command.